Listen Now to My Favorite Forgotten West Coast Christmas Album

 Every Year We Listen to This Christmas Album on Christmas Morning

 There is a legendary music composer from the west coast that I think made the best Christmas album of all time.
 Every year as kids in my family, we were not allowed to go to the living room on Christmas morning until the music from this album started.
-In my early years, my Dad played it on vinyl but now you can listen to the whole album if you have youtube.
+In my early years, my Dad played it on vinyl but now you can listen to the whole album on YouTube.
 It was originally recorded in 1961 by Capital Records in a famous California studio.

 If you're not familiar with Stan Kenton, I kind of feel sorry for you.
 He was an amazing composer originally from California that had a huge impact on jazz and music today.
 A Merry Christmas by Stan Kenon is hands down my favorite Christmas album of all time.
 I guarantee you will recognize every song on the album but each has been given its own special "Kenton" flavor.
 Listen to some of my favorite songs below if you're interested.